ResearchComputing/Documentation/Quality-of-Services-(QOS)-and-Partitions.md

 # Quality of service

-On Blanca, a QoS is specified to submit a job to either a group's high-priority queue or to the shared low-priority queue.

 On Summit, QoSes are used to constrain or modify the characteristics that a job can have.
 For example, by selecting the "debug" QoS, a user can obtain higher queue priority for a job with the tradeoff that the maximum allowed wall time is reduced from what would otherwise be allowed on that partition.
-We recommend specifying a QoS (using the  --qos  flag or directive in Slurm) as well as a partition for every job
+We recommend specifying a QoS (using the  --qos  flag or directive in Slurm) as well as a partition for every job.

-The available Summit QoSes are
+The available Summit QoSes are:

 |QOS name|       Description          |     Max walltime     |Max jobs/user|   Node limits   |Priority boost|
 |--------|----------------------------|----------------------|-------------|-----------------|--------------|